nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 .. _build_environment:
 .. _setting_up_SES:

-.. rst-class:: numbered-step

 Set up the build environment in SES
 ***********************************

-Before you start :ref:`building and programming a sample application <gs_programming>`, you must set up your build environment.
+If you chose to use |SES| for :ref:`building and programming a sample application <gs_programming>`, you must first set up your build environment.

 1. Set up the SES environment.
    If you plan to :ref:`build with SEGGER Embedded Studio <gs_programming_ses>`, the first time you import an |NCS| project, SES might prompt you to set the paths to the Zephyr Base directory and the GNU ARM Embedded Toolchain.